llmaddie/llmaddie/README.md

- Hi I'm Maddie A 16y  Low level dev, Reverse Engineer, Malware Analyst and game hacking enjoyer I currently work on [AuriOS](https://auri-os.org)
+ Hi I'm Maddie A 16y  Low level dev, Reverse Engineer, Malware Analyst and x86 lover I currently work on [AuriOS](https://auri-os.org)
     and a lot of other cool project
 Reach me at : ***contactmaddi3@gmail.com***